Southern Style Living: All the True Comforts of Home

 The shade provided by the porch roof – and commonly, ceiling fans – is a welcome relief from the heat of summer.
 Picture the entire family dining in the covered porch on a nice summer night or reading a good book on a breezy, relaxing fall morning.
 It’s the perfect addition to an already beautiful home.

 Can't you just see yourself relaxing on the upper or lower deck of this 2-story front porch?
-Unlike typical Southern style homes, which have flat or low-piched roofs, this 4-bedroom, 2.5-bath Colonial home sports a steep hip roof with dormers.
-Sharply sloped roofs aren't necessary in the South because there's no need to design for snow loads (House Plan 170-1343).
+It is not unusual in Southern style homes to see at least part of the roof as flat or low-pitched.
+This 3-bedroom, 2.5-bath Southern Colonial home sports a relatively flat roof over the porch.
+Sharply sloped roofs aren't necessary in the South because there's no need to design for snow loads (Plan #117-1133).

 Hearty Meals in Spacious Kitchens